RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 10) Log out and set the intended login user to be "RIAPS App Developer", so that the application developer find the right account.

-11) remove the vagrant user account
+11) Remove the vagrant user account

 12) Shutdown the virtual box and export the appliance to a Open Virtualization Format 1.0 (.ova) file.
 Check the "Write Manifest file" box.